 Developing Boardroom Presence

-This is a subject that I too happen to be interested in, so I started researching what exactly executive presence is, and how you go about developing it.
+This is a subject that I happen to be interested in, so I started researching what exactly executive presence is, and how you go about developing it.

-Now I’m not an expert in presence; however, over my professional and board careers I have had to work at developing my own presence and can share what has worked for me.
+Over my professional and board careers I have had to work at developing my own presence and can share what has worked for me.

 To me, presence occurs at the intersection of high emotional intelligence (EQ), confidence, and authenticity.
 Simply put, if you have all of these traits, the chances are that people would describe you as having ‘presence’.

 Why would you want presence in the boardroom?

 The board environment relies heavily on influence, persuasion, and appropriate pressure in order to get things done.
 Since directors are generally not employees, and that boards operate on majority voting, relying on positional power is not an option that you can lean upon to achieve your goals.
 Consider the fact that as a company director you take on a lot of risk.
 Furthermore, you rely on your fellow directors to operate responsibly and make decisions that don’t place you at further risk.
 Without the positional power to assert your influence, you need to develop and hone effective personal power.
 This is where having a strong presence can help.

 Let’s take a look at how you can develop the three traits of presence.